Caf Confederation Cup: Enyimba defeat Diambars to progress

 “We knew we cannot match them because I think they’ve started their league already, they’ve played a couple of games, really competitive games and they have that match rhythm,” he continued.

-“So, we knew if we could play to our formation, not give them that space, which I think they had in the first twenty or twenty-five minutes that they dominate.
+“So, we knew if we could play to our formation, not give them that space, which I think they had in the first 20 or 25 minutes that they dominated.

 “After that, the tempo dropped a little bit and that permitted us to play our football a little bit.